Community Sponsorship Idaho Storage Connection

 BFD Captain and longtime team member, Kyle Rajsich’s little sister was diagnosed with Hodgkin’s Lymphoma.
 Although he was already climbing for a personal challenge, that phone call from her is what caused the climb to take on a whole new purpose.
 His sister was invited to speak as the honored patient at the Stairclimb and courageously testifies to God’s grace and the successful treatment plan that led to her remission after two battles with this disease.
 He has seen the tragedy of blood cancers as it has affected so many lives, he has also witnessed great victories and similar stories of success due to the research and mission of the LLS.

-BFD Senior Firefighter and LLS ambassador Rich “Boost” Brown started climbing in honor of his father in law and friend who were both survivors of blood cancer.
+BFD Senior Firefighter and LLS ambassador Rich “Boost” Brown started climbing in honor of his father-in-law and friend who were both survivors of blood cancer.
 Tragically it was during the preparation for the 2012 climb his dear friend Jason B Werst started his battle again and ended his fight on November 6, 2011.
-As horrible as this loss of a friend was, it was his catalyst to do better, to raise more money toward the hope others would not have to endure blood cancers.
-Boost himself has raised well over $100,000.00 individually and will continue until his body no longer allows.
+As horrible as this loss of a friend was, it was his catalyst to do better, to raise more money in the hope others would not have to endure blood cancers.
+Boost himself has raised well over $100,000.00 individually and will continue until his body no longer allows it.View Site

 Special Olympics Idaho is a non-profit organization that provides sports training and athletic competition in 16 Olympic-type sports, year-round and free of charge to over 3,000 children and adults with intellectual disabilities throughout the state of Idaho.

-Special Olympics programs, with over 3,000 volunteers, offer athletes continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skill, and friendship with their families, other Special Olympics athletes and the community.
-Funding comes from the generous donations of individuals, businesses and corporations, as well as from private grants and foundations.
+Special Olympics programs, with over 3,000 volunteers, offer athletes continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills, and friendship with their families, other Special Olympics athletes, and the community.
+Funding comes from the generous donations of individuals, businesses, and corporations, as well as from private grants and foundations.
 Through public awareness and volunteer recruitment, we hope to reach and serve potential athletes who are waiting for their opportunity to reveal the champion within and get off the sidelines of life.
 Special Olympics is founded on the belief that: